nebula643/Office-Tool-docs/docs/start/README.md

 ::: warning Attention

-1. Office documents converter may not be capable with 64-bit of Office, we will try to fix this problem in future releases.
-Before this issue gets fixed, please only use this function on 32-bit of Office.
+1. Office documents converter may not be capable with 64-bit of Office.
 2. Office Tool Plus only provides activation management.
 You need to have a genuine license to activate your products.

 :::